XRPL-Labs/xumm-sdk-py/README.md

 - `sdk.payload.*` to get/update/create payloads for users to sign
 - `sdk.storage.*` for your XUMM app storage (to store meta info for headless applications)

-Please note all snippets below assume you constructed the XUMM SDK into the `Sdk` constant, as the [How to use the XUMM SDK](#how-to-use-the-xumm-sdk) section outlines.
+Please note all snippets below assume you constructed the XUMM SDK into the `sdk` constant, as the [How to use the XUMM SDK](#how-to-use-the-xumm-sdk) section outlines.

 #### Helper methods